marvinweber/meme-generator-omm/backend/README.md

 npm run watch:dev
 ```

+The Backend is served on port `3050`.

 ## Configuration
 Configuration is set via the `.env` file.
 Set proper values there and
 **restart the server**.
 Configuration includes MongoDB access, secret for signing JWT Tokens, etc.

+The following configuration keys can be set:
+  - `PUBLIC_URL`: = The public URL of the Backend (is used, for example, for
+    generating Download URLs / links to Meme images, etc.).
+  - `GOOGLE_APP_CLIENT_ID`: Client ID of the Google OAuth application.
+  - `MONGODB_URI` URI to the MongoDB server/database.
+  - `JWT_SECRET`: Secret used to encrpyt / sign JWT Tokens.
+  - `JWT_ISSUER` Issuer name of the JWT Tokens created by the backend.

 ## MongoDB Connection
 Either start the Docker Services (`/tools/meme-generator-omm-docker`) and simply